 And most importantly, keep moving forward.
 Then you can have your own hilarious dating stories like this one.

-Want to triple your Tinder matches and get more women?
-Click the button to get a free mini-course on how to do it
+Want to know what to message women to get dates?
+Click the button to get your free report on how to do it